-MATH 209Introduction to Probability - 3 Credit HoursFallThis course introduces probability theory and includes basic definitions and techniques used to estimate probability and apply it in day-to-day life.
+This course introduces probability theory and includes basic definitions and techniques used to estimate probability and apply it in day-to-day life.
 The course discusses data visualization: data representation, interpreting data effectively and drawing conclusions.
 The course also covers computing and presenting important measures such as mean, median, mode, and variance.
 Prerequisite: MATH 120 or Math ACT of 26 or ALEKS of 61.